 Cloud computing and SaaS applications’ unstoppable and borderless growth brings up quite naturally questions about data privacy and giving your greatest asset away to other companies.
-They are the ones to keep it and manage so that we have to put some trust in them.
-BUT, as usual, it should be limited as the case of Google and Microsoft shows again.
+They are the ones to keep and manage it, so we have to put some trust in them.
+BUT, as usual, it should be limited as the cases of Google and Microsoft shows again.
 What’s it all about?
 Read further…

 Well, things are getting complicated when our data might be subject to a legal request from the law enforcement in the country of the company’s service hosting residence.